Be careful where you go to have your tattoo removed!

 These two images show the epic failure of laser tattoo removal when the wrong technology is being used:

 Compare this with the image below of one of our clients.
-Our Quanta Q-Plus C lasers create frosting on the tattoo site only and note the precision of the beam to target specific areas.
+Our Quanta Discovery Pico laser create frosting on the tattoo site only and note the precision of the beam to target specific areas.

-The best laser tattoo removal machines are Q-switched lasers but…
+The best laser tattoo removal machines are Q-switched lasers and Pico lasers but…

 The introduction of the Q-switch laser in the 1990’s heralded a significant improvement in the world of laser tattoo removal by reducing scarring and pigment changes in the skin being treated.
 It was and is still considered the gold standard for tattoo removal.

-Q-switch refers to an optical device within the laser machine that stores and releases energy with very short pulses and extremely high peak powers.
-But not all Q-switched lasers are the same and some a definitely less effective than others!
+Q-switch and Pico lasers refers to optical devices within the laser machine that stores and releases energy with very short pulses and extremely high peak powers.
+But not all lasers are the same and some a definitely less effective than others!

 “Unfortunately the dye systems used to change the wavelength result in significant power reduction such that the use of multiple specific wavelength lasers remains gold standard.”